zacatac/heroku-buildpack-python/Readme.md

-Heroku buildpack: Python
+Heroku buildpack: Python - Callaborate
 ========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).
+This is a modification of a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).
+It includes suport for installing node apps.

 Usage